swag-lang/swag/docs/getting_started.md

                  Done 0.067s
 ```

-You can omit the workspace name (`-w:first` or `--workspace:first`) if you call swag directly from the workspace folder.
+You can omit the workspace name (`-w:first` or `--workspace:first`) if you call the compiler directly from the workspace folder.
 This command will compile all modules in `modules/` and `examples/`.

 You can also build and run your workspace.